wp-plugins/chcounter-widget/readme.txt

 * Visitors per day
 * Link to the chCounter statistics page

 The parameters to display are controlled via the admin panel.
 There's also an option to make chCounter invisible while active and counting.
+In the latest Version I've included a new capability to control access to the Plugin Settings page and make it compatible with [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/)

 **Translations**

-* [Turkish](http://svn.wp-plugins.org/chcounter-widget/trunk/chcounter-tr_TR.mo) by Roman Neumüller
+For translations please check out the [repository](http://dev.wp-plugins.org/browser/chcounter-widget/i18n).

-The Plugin supports by default English and German.
-All the other language files are also in trunk and will be automatically included in future releases.
+Since Version 2.3 I detached the translation files from the main plugin so they have to be downloaded manually.
+This keeps the plugin slim as more translations are added.
+A template for creating translations for other languages is included.
+If you create a translation for your language you can send the file to me and I will put it in the repository for public access.

 == Installation ==